 When Can a Wrongful Death Suit Be Filed in North Charleston?

 Since a wrongful death lawsuit is a type of personal injury case, the basic grounds on which one can be filed are the same as most other personal injury lawsuits—namely, someone else’s negligent behavior leading directly to an accident and subsequent compensable losses.
-However, when an accident borne of negligence has fatal consequences, the family members of the decedent are the ones with grounds to file suit rather than the party directly impacted by the accident in question.
+However, when an accident born of negligence has fatal consequences, the family members of the decedent are the ones with grounds to file suit rather than the party directly impacted by the accident in question.

 Under South Carolina Code of Laws §15-51-20, the surviving spouse and/or adult children of a wrongful death victim may seek civil compensation on their deceased loved one’s behalf.
 If no surviving spouse or child is available, the right to file passes to the decedent’s surviving parent(s), and then—if there are no surviving parents—the decedent’s heirs.
 Regardless of whom a wrongful death lawsuit will benefit, the case must be filed and pursued by the executor of the decedent’s estate, ideally with assistance from a wrongful death attorney in North Charleston.

 When someone pursues a wrongful death lawsuit, they are technically not pursuing compensation on behalf of a deceased individual, but rather seeking compensation for losses they sustained as a result of the decedent’s death.
 This can include both past economic expenditures like medical and funeral expenses paid on behalf of the decedent prior to their death, as well as future economic and non-economic losses like:

 - Loss of financial support from the decedent

 - Lost of household services